-This recipe turns out so tender and delicious: Slow Cooker Ham
+This Slow Cooker Ham recipe turns out so tender and delicious.

-My family loved having this ham for dinner on Sunday night last weekend.
-It made for the perfect Sunday dinner with some roasted potatoes and asparagus.
+My family loves having this ham for dinner for our Sunday night dinners.
+It makes for the perfect Sunday dinner with some roasted potatoes and asparagus.
 My son made the Homemade Ranch Dressing from the book.
 And I also made the Gingery Pickled Asparagus to share on Parade magazine’s blog.
 All recipes were fantastic.
 This book is a keeper, for sure!

 Slow Cooker Cider Ham

-- 1 1/4 cups fresh-pressed apple cider (unfiltered, raw apple juice- I used organic apple cider)
+- 1 1/4 cups fresh pressed apple cider (unfiltered, raw apple juice- I use organic apple cider)

 - 1/4 cup pure maple syrup